How To Increase Law Firm Efficiency And Productivity With Integrated Practice Management Systems

 Client collaboration tools

 Email-based client collaboration is still prevalent, but it is inefficient and risky.
-Phishing, or email spoofing, is the primary source for most cyberattacks.
-And, having to search through email chains to find specific information is time consuming and inefficient.
+Phishing, or email spoofing, is the primary source of most cyberattacks.
+And, having to search through email chains to find specific information is time-consuming and inefficient.
 Portal-based client collaboration addresses both security and efficiency issues.
 Document versions are available in one location, and attorneys can see at any given time who has control of a document.
 And comments and conversations about a matter can be kept with the matter, rather than standing alone in Outlook.